Addiction | 6 min read

 • Irritability

-• Decrease in mental and physical activities
+• A decrease in mental and physical activities

 • Poor concentration